neiltalap/TheGreatPostgres/readme.md

 - Install `cloudflared` on the client machine.
 - Start a local TCP listener that proxies to your DB over Cloudflare:

-  `cloudflared access tcp --hostname db.yourdomain.com --url 127.0.0.1:15432`
+  cloudflared access tcp --hostname db.yourdomain.com --url 127.0.0.1:15432

 - Connect your DB client to the local port with TLS (server enforces TLS):

-  `psql "host=127.0.0.1 port=15432 dbname=production_db user=dbuser sslmode=require"`
+  psql "host=127.0.0.1 port=15432 dbname=production_db user=dbuser sslmode=disable"

 Notes:
-- The tunnel encrypts traffic; Postgres also requires TLS at the server.
+- The tunnel encrypts traffic end‑to‑end; server-side TLS is not required.
 - No host port is exposed; the origin is accessible only from containers on the Docker network and from Cloudflare via the tunnel.

 ### 3. Cloudflare Tunnel Setup (pgAdmin)